PepijnLinden/YogaWebsite/wordpress/wp-content/themes/greydove/readme.txt

 4. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==
+= 2.1.1 =
+* Fixes the error in navigation menu in small screens

 = 2.0 =
 * Complete reworked version of the theme for latest version support